Hello Uganda – 6 Restful Days in the Pearl of Africa!

 With its favourable visa policy for me as both a Nigerian citizen and a Kenyan resident, I realised the “perfect timing” I’d been waiting for was just an excuse.
 So I made my own perfect timing.
 Funny how things work out when you stop overthinking them.

 Flight prices actually cooperated, too.
 Well, kind of.
-African travel isn’t cheap, and $350 round-trip for a one-hour flight each way isn’t what I’d call affordable anywhere else, but it’s about average for that distance on the continent.
+African travel isn’t cheap, and $350 round-trip for a one-hour flight isn’t what I’d call affordable anywhere else, but it’s about average for that distance on the continent.
 I was happy with it.

 My Uganda Itinerary: Entebbe, Kampala and Kangulumira